Going Out With A Bang?

 Sarah Owen has introduced a private members bill in an attempt to restrict the sale and use of fireworks; it is currently in a second reading in the House of Commons.
 The effort is support by the Dogs Trust and supports a study which they undertook in 2021 that found that more than half of owners surveyed said that their dogs were afraid of fireworks.

-Research by The Kennel Club’s Petlog has found that there was an 81% increase in dogs reported as missing compared to two weeks prior to the count.
+Research by The Kennel Club’s Petlog has found that there was an 81% increase in dogs reported as missing (not to mention cats) compared to two weeks prior to the count.
 Not only are there more events that are “celebrated” using fireworks than in past decades, those events are not confined to the dates of the events but spread over a couple of weeks including weekends before and after.
 Fireworks are also easily available to those who deliberately intend harm.

 There are plenty of alternatives to fireworks in addition to quiet fireworks for those who insist on noise as it is unlikely that an outright ban would ever succeed.
 Economic constraints have led to a decline in public displays for several years in succession so it is important that potentially dangerous private displays are policed adequately.